"The Neo was treasured for his protective personality, one that would guard the family farm or estate for many years"

 CHOICES & DECISIONS:

 As exciting as it always can be to think of getting your new puppy, lots of thought and consideration should be given before bringing home a new pet.
 Having a pet is a lifetime commitment, and you should be certain that you are ready.
 With so many wonderful breeds in mind to choose from by now you have most likely already put thought into selecting what breed will best fit into your family and/or your daily lifestyle.
 If you have decided to go with the Neapolitan Mastiff now you need to select a breeder.
-Do your research and find a responsible, conscientious person who breeds quality Neapolitan Mastiffs and who is a reliable source of help as you and your new puppy adjust to life together.
+Do your research and find a responsible, conscientious breeder who breeds quality Neapolitan Mastiffs and who is a reliable source of help as you and your new puppy adjust to life together.

 VISIT THE KENNEL: